-- Solar energy comes from the sun and can be captured with various technologies, primarily solar panels
+- Solar energy is energy from the sun, and it is captured with various technologies, primarily solar panels

 Where does all of this energy come from?
 Our sun, like any star in the galaxy, is like a massive nuclear reactor.
 Deep in the Sun’s core, nuclear fusion reactions produce massive amounts of energy that radiates outward from the Sun’s surface and into space in the form of light and heat.

 Solar power can be harnessed and converted to usable energy using photovoltaics or solar thermal collectors.
 Although solar energy only accounts for a small amount of overall global energy use, the falling cost of installing solar panels means that more and more people in more places can take advantage of solar energy.
 Solar is a clean, renewable energy resource, and figures to play an important part in the global energy future.